Venue: Buchanan County

 Mediator: William H. Sanders, Jr.

-Plaintiff overcomes liability and causation issues and settled his auto accident for defendant’s policy limit of $50,000 plus $100,000 from his own underinsured motorist coverage.
+Plaintiff overcomes liability and causation issues and settled his auto accident for the defendant’s policy limit of $50,000 plus $100,000 from his own underinsured motorist coverage.

 On September 9, 2010, Christian Tanner was driving to work eastbound on Frederick Street in St. Joseph, Missouri.
-A 1996 Chevrolet Monza driven by Donna Staggs turned westbound from the northbound I-29 Highway off ramp and collided with Tanner’s Ford Explorer.
-Tanner’s vehicle sustained significant front end damage.
+A 1996 Chevrolet Monza driven by Donna Staggs turned westbound from the northbound I-29 Highway off-ramp and collided with Tanner’s Ford Explorer.
+Tanner’s vehicle sustained significant front-end damage.
 Tanner was wearing his shoulder and lap belt.
-The air bag did not deploy.
+The airbag did not deploy.
 Both drivers claimed they had a green light and no independent witnesses were present.

 On the day of the accident, Tanner reported electrical shock sensations such as tingling pain shooting down both arms with any motion of his cervical spine.
 A cervical MRI on the day of the accident revealed conditions far more severe than the 2007 MRI.
-The new MRI showed significant changes at C4-5 and C6-7 with slight change at C5-6.
+The new MRI showed significant changes at C4-5 and C6-7 with a slight change at C5-6.
 The next week Tanner was screened at Heartland Neurosurgery and a week later was seen by Dr. Bedynek who offered a four-level neck fusion surgery.
-Tanner agreed with the surgical option and Dr. Bedynek performed the surgery October 24, 2010 at Heartland Hospital.
+Tanner agreed with the surgical option and Dr. Bedynek performed the surgery on October 24, 2010, at Heartland Hospital.